Follow The Safe Mac on Twitter to stay advised of the latest Mac security news!

 I have done some basic testing of detection rates in 2013 and 2014.
 I have been paid nothing for these tests.
 They provide one metric – and only one metric – for evaluating this software.
 Some of the software that tests well may cause system instability, false positive problems or other issues.

 Based on less formalized testing, Sophos Anti-Virus for Mac Home Edition is probably the best choice for most users who are looking for an active scanner.
 It only looks at files that are being opened, and in my experience, it works well and does not impact performance noticeably.
 There is the potential for problems, though, with any such app.
 If you choose to use Sophos, be sure to keep the app up-to-date, especially when you update your system.
+Also, be cautious of its new internet protection features, which have been known to cause an inability to load any websites for some people.

 |<- How does Mac OS X protect me?||How can I protect myself? ->|